Linuszand/AiZerg/README.md

 Controls:

-Move red capsule target with WASD, Selecting units by holding and dragging LMB.
-Move them with RMB.
+Move red capsule target with WASD.

+Select cyan capsules by holding LMB down and dragging it.
+Move capsules with RMB when selected.

 Tweak in-game values with the sliders and Patrol units with the patrol button.